mcjimenez/chartServer/README.md

 #### Parameters

-  - values: Comma separated list (',') of values for each section of the area.
+  - values: Array of values for each section of the area.
-  - labels: Comma separated list (',') of name for each of the polar area section.
+  - labels: Array of names for each of the polar area sections.
-  - backgroundColor: Comma separated list (',') of the colors for each of the polar area section.
+  - backgroundColor: Array of the colors for each of the polar area sections.

 #### Sample: